 Digitalization is transforming work as we know it.
 Our community examines how technological advances and other forces are changing the world of work and how people and societies can act to shape change in a positive direction.

 People spend more time at work than almost any other activity during their lifetime.
 The research scholars in our community conduct aims to harness the promise of digitalization to make work better for people.
 Our community events aim to bring together academics, practitioners, and the public to spark dialogue on the opportunities and challenges people will face in the future of work.

-What questions about digitization are on your mind?
+What questions about digitalization are on your mind?
 And how has your life changed with the digital transformation?
-Digitization is presenting society and science with new challenges.
+Digitalization is presenting society and science with new challenges.
 It is taking hold of a large part of our lives at an ever faster pace.

 Meet Our Community